GaboonGrabber Scenario: Manufacturing Vendor Crisis

 - Pros: Guarantees worker safety; prevents GaboonGrabber from accessing industrial control systems; establishes proper OT security architecture

-- Cons: Requires 8-12 hours of production halt for safety verification; Friday deadline likely missed; $200K+ in contract penalties; Linda threatens to escalate to CEO; Sarah may terminate contract
+- Cons: Requires 8-12 hours of production halt for safety verification; Friday deadline likely missed; significant penalties; the Operations Director threatens to escalate to CEO; the client may terminate contract

 - Business Impact: Worker safety protected but major client relationship at risk; contract penalties significant